vanhoangkha/Networking-fundamentals/Day09_Switch_Interfaces.md

 - Ports
 - Name (which is description)
 - Status (connection status)
-- VLAN (can be used to divide up LANs) - VLAN 1 is the Mặc định.
+- VLAN (can be used to divide up LANs) - VLAN 1 is the Default.
-- Duplex (can the connection send/receive at same time?) - Auto is Mặc định
+- Duplex (can the connection send/receive at same time?) - Auto is Default
-- Speed (speed in bps) - Auto is Mặc định
+- Speed (speed in bps) - Auto is Default
-- Type (what medium is being used, speed of Giao diện)
+- Type (what medium is being used, speed of Interface)

 ---